ZoiDiama/My-tidytuesday-projects/README.md

 ### Week 40 | Chess Game Dataset (Lichess)

-The graph was prepared in R.
+The graph was prepared in R and the final desing was made with Figma.

 Check the code [here](https://github.com/ZoiDiama/My-tidytuesday-projects/blob/3b42a9e6d9962d5c98c37605f2aa6887f3b912be/Code%202024/Week%2040#L1-L130)